julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 description: "A historically grounded, folklore-rich exploration of why rowan trees protected thresholds, gates, and doorways in Old European witchcraft."
 excerpt: "Discover the Old European tradition of planting rowan trees at the door—why witches, shepherds, and household guardians trusted this tree to defend the threshold."
 categories: [folklore-ancestral, witchcraft-ritual]
-tags: [rowan tree, threshold magic, household protection, european folklore, doorway guardians]
+tags: [rowan tree, threshold magic, household protection, european folklore, doorway guardians, mountain ash]

 faq:
   - question: "Why was rowan planted by the door?"